Alt-right: White nationalism

-White separatism and ethno-states
+White separatism and ethnostates

 The alt-right is typically white separatist, with its members desiring autonomy in their own white communities.
-Some envision breaking up the United States into multiple states, each inhabited by a different ethnic or racial group, one or more of which would represent white ethno-states.
-Writing in the Pacific Standard, journalist Jared Keller commented that this desire for an independent ethno-state was similar to anarcho-fascist ideas promoted by the British National Anarchist Movement.
-Spencer compared his campaign for a white ethno-state with the early days of Zionism, which began in the 19th century with calls for the formation of a Jewish ethno-state, and resulted in the formation of Israel in the mid-20th century.
+Some envision breaking up the United States into multiple states, each inhabited by a different ethnic or racial group, one or more of which would represent white ethnostates.
+Writing in the Pacific Standard, journalist Jared Keller commented that this desire for an independent ethnostate was similar to anarcho-fascist ideas promoted by the British National Anarchist Movement.
+Spencer compared his campaign for a white ethnostate with the early days of Zionism, which began in the 19th century with calls for the formation of a Jewish ethnostate, and resulted in the formation of Israel in the mid-20th century.

-Many alt-rightists are unclear as to how a white ethno-state would emerge, but are content instead to promote the idea.
+Many alt-rightists are unclear as to how a white ethnostate would emerge, but are content instead to promote the idea.
 Spencer commented "I don't know how we're going to get there, because the thing is, history will decide that for us...
 You have to wait for a revolutionary opportunity to present itself, and history will present that opportunity".
 He suggested that it could be achieved through "peaceful ethnic cleansing", with non-whites given financial incentives to leave.
 The prominent alt-rightist Greg Johnson suggested that it would come about after white nationalists became the dominant force in U.S. politics, at which point they would deport all illegal migrants, before encouraging all other people of color to emigrate.

-Other alt-rightists are critical of the idea of breaking up the U.S. into ethno-states, arguing that this would mean destroying the country that their Euro-American ancestors built.
+Other alt-rightists are critical of the idea of breaking up the U.S. into ethnostates, arguing that this would mean destroying the country that their Euro-American ancestors built.
 They instead argue for restrictive immigration policies, to ensure that the U.S. retains its white majority.
 Some alt-rightists promote a pan-white empire spanning Europe and North America.
-Spencer noted that wanted his white ethno-state in North America to eventually form part of "a global empire" that could provide "a homeland for all white people", expanding its territory into the Middle East by conquering Istanbul, which in his words was "such a profoundly symbolic city.
+Spencer noted that wanted his white ethnostate in North America to eventually form part of "a global empire" that could provide "a homeland for all white people", expanding its territory into the Middle East by conquering Istanbul, which in his words was "such a profoundly symbolic city.
 Retaking it, that would be a statement to the world".